robertorcosta/azure-docs.pt-br/articles/sql-data-warehouse/sql-data-warehouse-overview-faq.md

 ## <a name="sql-languagefeature-support"></a>Suporte a linguagem/recurso do SQL

-Q. Quais tipos de DataTipo são suportados?
+Q. Há suporte para quais tipos de dados?

 a.
 Consulte [tipos de dados](sql-data-warehouse-tables-data-types.md).